flyx/OpenGLAda/doc/01-api.md

 [OpenGL Reference Pages](http://www.opengl.org/sdk/docs/man/).
 This documentation only describes how OpenGL features are wrapped by OpenGLAda.

+You can discover where a specific OpenGL function is available in OpenGLAda by searching it in the [mapping index][2].

 ## OpenGL Versions

 OpenGLAda aims to provide the feature set of OpenGL 4.5, but is not complete